Bengal Subah: Independent Nawabs of Bengal

 The Nawab of Bengal was the hereditary ruler of Bengal Subah in Mughal India.
 The Nawab of a princely state or autonomous province is comparable to the European title of Grand Duke.
-In the early 18th-century, the Nawab of Bengal was the de facto independent ruler of some part of Bengal and other parts were ruled by Bengal Rajas such as Bardhaman Raj, Cooch Behar State which constitute the modern-day sovereign country of Bangladesh and the Indian states of West Bengal.
-They are often referred to as the Nawab of Bengal, Bihar and Orissa.
-The nawabs were based in Murshidabad which was centrally located within Bengal.
+In the early 18th century, the Nawab of Bengal was the de facto independent ruler of some part of Bengal, and other parts were ruled by Bengal Rajas such as Bardhaman Raj, Cooch Behar State, which constitute the modern-day sovereign country of Bangladesh and the Indian state of West Bengal.
+They are often referred to as the Nawab of Bengal, Bihar, and Orissa.
+The nawabs were based in Murshidabad, which was centrally located within Bengal.
 The nawabs continued to issue coins in the name of the Mughal Emperor.
 But for all practical purposes, the nawabs governed as independent monarchs.
 Under the early nawabs, Bengal became the financial backbone of the Mughal court, contributing more than half the funds that flowed into the imperial treasury in Delhi.

 The Nawabs of Bengal oversaw a period of proto-industrialization.
 The Bengal-Bihar-Orissa triangle was a major production center for cotton muslin cloth, silk cloth, shipbuilding, gunpowder, saltpetre, and metalworks.
-Factories were set up in Murshidabad, Dhaka, Patna, Sonargaon, Chittagong, Rajshahi, Cossimbazar, Balasore, Pipeli, and Hugli among other cities, towns, and ports.
+Factories were set up in Murshidabad, Dhaka, Patna, Sonargaon, Chittagong, Rajshahi, Cossimbazar, Balasore, Pipeli, and Hugli, among other cities, towns, and ports.
 The region became a base for the British East India Company, the French East India Company, the Danish East India Company, the Austrian East India Company, the Ostend Company, and the Dutch East India Company.